GrnOogSeeMonster/DevBox/README.md

 ## Troubleshooting
 - If TLS errors, trust mkcert root and re-run `make bootstrap`.
 - On Windows, run from WSL for best compatibility.
+- If preview is blank, confirm the sandbox dev server started and visit the path-based URL above.

+## Deterministic Sessions and CLI

+- Session metadata is saved at `/workspaces/<projectId>/session.json` when a sandbox is created.
+- Orchestrator uses a writeable workspace and caches pnpm store at `/workspaces/<projectId>/.pnpm-store` for deterministic installs.
+- The Studio always embeds preview via the path router for reliability.